boenike/SPROJ3G2_Code/README.md

 # SPROJ3G2_Code
-Here I'll try to implement the communication-side firmware of our "RC Car" project in C programming language.
+Here we'll try to implement the communication-side firmware of our "RC Car" project in C programming language.

 MCU -> Raspberry Pi RP2040